Norgri/smart-10x-cards/.ai/api-plan.md

 - **Generate Flashcards from Image**
   - **Method:** POST
   - **URL:** /api/generation-sessions
   - **Description:** Initiates an AI generation process by accepting an image upload of a textbook page.
-This creates a new generation session and returns the generated flashcards.
+This creates a new generation session and returns the generated flashcards or errors.
   - **Request Payload:** Multipart/form-data containing:
     - `image`: The image file (JPG or PNG, max file size X MB).
     - (Optional) Other generation parameters.